What Does Having a “Christ-Centered Focus on the Word” Mean?

 - Discuss and apply the Word in how we care for each other

 Whether it is in our formal discussion times or in more informal conversations and prayer times—we are always looking to take God’s Word and apply it to our own hearts and the hearts of those in our group.

 Are there people in your group that lack in one of the six areas above?
 It is your job as a fellow Small Group member to help them grow in that area.
 Maybe you’ve just realized that there are areas that you need to grow in how you approach God’s Word.
 If that’s the case, then use the community around you to help strengthen yourself in that area.
 After all a “Christ-centered Focus on the Word” is meant to be part of the fabric of every Small Group and a lifestyle for every believer.

-Jeff serves on the Community Team as a Pastoral Resident.
+Jeff serves on the Community Team as the Assistant Pastor of Discipleship and Diversity.
 He is passionate about theology and building diverse community.
-Jeff enjoys spending time with his wife, Sarah, and his energetic son, Tripp.
+Jeff enjoys spending time with his wife, Sarah, and his son and daughter.